Yarashoo Agro Industry - CARE

 Agricultural products make up about 80% of Ethiopia’s exports and tend to be unprocessed commodities.
 Only 1 – 2% of these products have any value additions to them such as drying, processing or canning.
 In addition, Ethiopia has high rates of post-harvest food loss with fruits and vegetables contributing to 33% of the losses.

 Against this background, Yarashoo Agro Industry, hopes to reduce post-harvest food losses in Ethiopia while also improving the agricultural and economic resilience of farmers.
-Yarashoo plans to achieve these by introducing innovative and climate smart post-harvest technologies that enable the farmers to process their fruits and vegetables right after harvest.

-The startup focuses on sourcing fresh produce from farmers and converting them to dried fruits and vegetables, with a brand name called Aifa Foods, that can be sold for domestic and international consumption.
 This all-women owned agri startup also aims to create jobs for women and youth around its aggregation, processing and packaging activities.

-The dried produce market is a relatively new and nascent one in Ethiopia and holds untapped potential to reduce post-harvest losses and improve farmers’ livelihoods by giving them a stable market and income.
+The dried produce market is a relatively new one in Ethiopia and holds untapped potential to reduce post-harvest losses and improve farmers’ livelihoods by giving them a stable market and income.
 Along with the support of its partner CARE, the startup will also train farmers on agricultural methods to increase yields that will both boost their incomes and give the startup a high quality, steady supply of fresh produce required to scale.
 The partnership will also build farmers’ capacity to dry and package goods at the farm level to reduce post-harvest losses and command higher prices due to the value addition.

 CARE has strong experience and in-country relationships with ministries and farmer groups in Ethiopia.
 It will facilitate introductions to the necessary government stakeholders who can help with policy interventions that could improve the enabling market environment for dried fruit companies in Ethiopia and the ease of doing business globally.
 It will also develop a case study that will share learning related to the sector and journey of the Yarashoo to becoming investment-ready.